HazyResearch/deepdive/doc/calibration.md

 ### Holdout fraction

-When the `holdout_fraction` is set as below in the [application's `deepdive.conf` file](deepdiveapp.md), DeepDive randomly selects the specified fraction of evidence variables, i.e., ones that are labeled can be selected and *holds out* from training.
+When the `holdout_fraction` is set as below in the [application's `deepdive.conf` file](deepdiveapp.md), DeepDive randomly selects the specified fraction of evidence variables, i.e., ones that are labeled can be selected and are *held out* from training.

 ```hocon
 deepdive.calibration.holdout_fraction: 0.25